 SMU has four operational levels that indicate the severity of COVID-19 transmission and its implications for instructional operations: very high, high, moderate, and low.
 The university operations level is reviewed and updated weekly, and posted on the Mustang Strong website.
 University leadership use the Assessment Tool and Plan to guide the University operational decisions.
 Additionally, state and local orders may supersede or a rapid outbreak of the virus could prompt a change in the university’s operational level.

 Federal/state/local mandates supersede institutional planning.
-If stay-at-home orders are in place, nonessential businesses are closed and individuals are expected to remain at home.
-Campus and building access is restricted and telework is the protocol for as many employees as possible following state and local requirements.
-Instruction is virtual, and in-person housing and programs are canceled.
-If stay-at-home orders are not in place, faculty may choose to offer instruction in a virtual/fully remote environment.
+If stay-at-home orders are in place, nonessential businesses are closed and individuals may be expected to remain at home.
+Campus and building access maybe restricted and telework may be the protocol for as many employees as possible following state and local requirements.
+It is possible instruction is virtual, and in-person housing and programs may be canceled.

 High Operational Level